 However, sometimes labor doesn’t start on its own and it becomes “medically appropriate” to have your baby anyways.
 This is when we induce labor—that is, artificially start the labor process.
 The “appropriate” time to have your baby may be based on your medical conditions, if you are overdue, or other special logistical circumstances.
-We balance the risks to you and your baby by prolonging the pregnancy, versus the risks of prematurity and unintended cesarean delivery.
+We compare the risks of prolonging the pregnancy, versus the risks of prematurity and/or unintended cesarean delivery.

 Medically Indicated Inductions

-Several pregnancy related complications can increase the risk of stillbirth.
+Several pregnancy related situations can increase the risk of stillbirth.
 Examples include preeclampsia, gestational diabetes, lagging fetal growth, and low amounts of amniotic fluid.
 Certain maternal medical conditions also increase your stillbirth rate, such as hypertension, a previous stillbirth, obesity, age greater than 40 years, or blood clotting disorders.
-Each condition or complication has a recommended gestational age-range for induction.
-This age balances the increasing risk of stillbirth against the difficulties associated with prematurity.
+Each condition has a recommended gestational age-range for delivery.
 Most medically indicated inductions occur between 37 weeks and your due date.
-Often, we will want to provide fetal wellness assessments in our office during the weeks prior to induction.
+We may also want to provide fetal-wellness assessments in our office during the weeks prior to induction.

 Keep in mind that your due date is just our best estimate of delivery; only five percent of babies deliver on the actual due date!
-Normally babies will arrive between three weeks early and two weeks late.
+Labor normally starts between three weeks early and two weeks late.
 For many years the medical community felt that up until 42 weeks the risk of stillbirth was acceptably small and difficult to reduce further (approximately 1 per 1,000 live births).
 We still feel that way!
 If you would like to wait for labor up to two weeks overdue, we support you.
-In the past ten years, large studies have found that the C-Section rate doesn’t increase for women who are induced at 41 weeks, compared to those women awaiting labor until 42 weeks.
-So, the contemporary practice is to allow “overdue” inductions after the completion of 41 weeks.
+In the past 15 years, large studies have found that the C-Section rate doesn’t increase for women who are induced at 41 weeks, compared to those women awaiting labor until 42 weeks.
+So, our contemporary practice is to allow “overdue” inductions after the completion of 41 weeks.
 If you would like to be induced, we will discuss the logistics as you approach your due date.
 Our hope is that you’ll go into labor, but we can still reserve an induction date with Rex Hospital as a back-up plan.
-Our office staff will call Rex to arrange it and then contact you for confirmation.
 Remember, you must be at least one week overdue.

-In general, we discourage inductions without a medical basis since this historically has thought to increase the likelihood of C-Section.
-Some new studies (the ARRIVE trial) suggests that induction after 39 weeks may be a reasonable course, however.
+In general, we discourage inductions without a medical basis since historically this has thought to increase the likelihood of C-Section.
+Some newer studies suggest that induction after 39 weeks may be a reasonable course.
 We do recognize that sometimes it makes the most sense for your baby to be born on your schedule.
 Common requests include military deployment of a spouse, arranging special needs- or elder-care, workplace restrictions, geographical distances, or mobility limitations.

 Scheduling & Logistics

-Rex Hospital allows us to schedule your induction up to one week in advance.
-Although it may make your planning more difficult, it keeps the scheduling books open by diminishing competition among the nine Ob/Gyn practices making ‘just in case’ reservations.
+UNC Rex Hospital allows us to schedule your induction up to one week in advance.
+Although it may make your planning more difficult, it keeps the scheduling books open by diminishing competition among the local Ob/Gyn practices making ‘just in case’ reservations.
 Rex permits five or six inductions each day in accordance with nurse staffing levels.
-They also permit just one elective induction per day, which are in high demand.
+Elective induction requests are placed on a waitlist (after you’ve reached 39 weeks), and may be notified of bed availability with little warning.
 At Arbor we do our very best to schedule your induction such that your actual delivery occurs while we are at the hospital, and not at a time that might be covered by our call-sharing partner group Wilkerson ObGyn.

-If you do not need the cervix ripening and are expecting to arrive in the morning of your induction, then you will be called by the Labor & Delivery Charge Nurse between 6:00 – 8:00am.
+If you do not need the cervix ripening and are expecting to arrive in the morning of your induction, then you will be called by the Labor & Delivery Charge Nurse between 6:00–8:00am.
 At this time you will receive instructions on when to arrive at Rex, or will be informed there will be a delay.
-If there will be a delay, she will let you know when you should expect to hear from the Charge Nurse.
+If there will be a delay, she will let you know when you should expect to hear again from Rex.